open-watcom/open-watcom-v2/bld/hdr/readme.txt

 Headers for most of the target systems (DOS, Windows, WinNT, OS/2) are generated into the 'dos' directory.
 Headers for Linux are generated into the 'linux' directory.
+Header for RDOS are generated into the 'rdos' directory.
 Headers for QNX are disabled by default.
 When they are activated the QNX headers are generated into the 'qnx' directory.
 As is usual for Open Watcom projects, each of these directories contains a makefile that will cause wmake to generate the